Valley Center, Kansas

 Valley Center is a city in Sedgwick County, Kansas, United States, and a suburb of Wichita.
 As of the 2020 census, the population of the city was 7,340.

 History

 Valley Center was incorporated on September 29, 1885, and was named for its location in the valley of the Arkansas River.

+The former Valley Center rail depot for Atchison, Topeka and Santa Fe Railway Company and the St. Louis-San Francisco Railway Company was moved to south of Hillsboro at the southeastern corner of Indigo Rd and 140th Street and is currently a private residence.

 On the morning of July 17, 2007, a large explosion occurred at the Barton Solvents chemical plant in Valley Center, destroying the plant and forcing the temporary evacuation of the city.
 Cleanup began several weeks later, and the investigation was completed by mid-August.